 Driving a car in Canada includes various challenges and one of them is ensuring your tires can perform in specific weather conditions.
-Due to weather changes, many people prefer to use seasonal tire change services.
+Due to weather changes, many people prefer to use seasonal tire change service in Regina, Canada.
 To help you know which tires are good to go in summer, fall, or spring and which tires require you to invest in a tire change, we’ve gathered some details on three tire types:

 - Winter tires